Root Canals in Edgewater, NJ

 • Is a root canal painful?

-Root canals are commonly associated with pain because of the pain the infection can cause you before getting treatment.
+Root canals are commonly associated with pain because of the pain the infection can cause before getting treatment.
 Some patients claim they felt immediate pain relief following their root canal appointment.

 • What hurts more, root canal vs. extraction?